ESF Programme Priorities

 European Commission publicity requirements

-All projects awarded funding from the NI European Social Fund Programme 2014-2020 are required to acknowledge the funding received in communication and publicity materials.
+All projects awarded funding from the NI European Social Fund Programme 2014-2020 were required to acknowledge the funding received in communication and publicity materials.
 The requirements are outlined in the document below.

 ESF Evaluation Plan